harshamalhotra/existingDS-gitlab/contents/components/toast.md

 - If you need to communicate an error to a user, consider using a [danger or warning alert](/components/alert#variants) instead.
 - If there's a page refresh, or a message needs to be communicated after a user visits a new page, consider using an [alert](/components/alert) instead.
+- If a user needs to perform a follow‑up action (for example, "Undo" or "View details"), consider using a [modal](/components/modal), an [in-page alert](/component/alert#placement), or a persistent contextual action.
 - If the action is irreversible, consider using a [modal](/components/modal) instead.

 ### Behavior

 - A toast appears with an ease-in animation from the bottom of the viewport after a user's action.
+- A toast auto-dismisses after a short interval.
 - A user can dismiss the toast by clicking the “dismiss” icon button.
-- If left alone, a toast without an action will disappear after five seconds.
-- Hovering over a toast causes it to remain until the cursor is moved.
-- A toast with an action is only dismissed when a user does one of the following:
-  - Clicks the action.
-  - Clicks the dismiss button.
-  - Navigates to another page.

 ### Content